rizemon/rizemon.github.io/_posts/2020-03-15-postman-htb.markdown

 layout: post
 title:  "Hack The Box - Postman"
 date:   2020-03-15 11:33:00 +0800
+categories: hackthebox
-categories: hackthebox redis ssh webmin linux
+tags: redis ssh webmin linux
 ---
 Despite the name of this box, it was nowhere related to [Postman](https://www.getpostman.com/)!
 This box was quite weird as I actually jumped straight to root instead of going to user first.